google/neuroglancer/src/neuroglancer/datasource/deepzoom/log.md

 This last step needs restarting the `dev-server`.
 Of course the resulting `deepzoom://` still opens `precomputed` sets, which is a good thing, allows keeping open some dataset while cleaning up the unwanted features.

+2. Big cleanup

+For this step `bundle-config.js` was modified to contain `deepzoom` datasource only, and `precomputed` was physically moved away (also `graphene`, because of its imports).
+Feature removal steps can be conveniently started in `base.ts`, then the error messages can be followed about missing things, and unused imports.

+2. 1.
+Fix `import`s

+Trivial step, making the code build again.